Australia soccer player says detained refugee is losing hope

-A former Australian soccer player has urged the sport's governing bodies to push for the release of a Bahraini refugee athlete detained in Thailand while it weighs his extradition.
+A former Australian soccer player urged the sport's governing bodies on Tuesday to push for the release of a Bahraini refugee athlete detained in Thailand while it weighs his extradition.

-Former national team member Craig Foster visited Hakeem al-Araibi at a Bangkok prison on Tuesday and said the detainee was losing hope after nearly two months in detention.
-Australia has granted al-Araibi asylum, but Bahrain wants him returned there to serve a prison sentence for a charge he denies.
+Former national team member Craig Foster visited Hakeem al-Araibi at a Bangkok prison and said the Bahraini was losing hope after nearly two months in detention.
+Australia granted al-Araibi asylum in 2017, but Bahrain wants him returned to serve a prison sentence for a charge he denies.

-Foster criticized FIFA, soccer's governing body, and the Asian Football Confederation for not doing enough on behalf the jailed player.
+Foster criticized FIFA, soccer's world governing body, and the Asian Football Confederation for not doing more for the jailed player.

-Al-Araibi plays for a semi-professional club in Melbourne.
-He was detained at Bangkok's airport in November on a Bahraini-requested Interpol notice.
-Australia has expressed concern about his ongoing detention.
+"We feel as though football hasn't done enough," Foster said after meeting with al-Araibi.
+"FIFA has failed to uphold their own human rights policy and certainly the AFC and President Sheik Salman have been completely silent throughout this whole process.
+It's simply not good enough."

 Digital Access For Only $0.99